 The Group's economics team develops the future economic scenarios.
 Firstly, a base case forecast is produced based on a set of conditioning assumptions, which are designed to reflect the Group's best view of future events.
-A full distribution of economic scenarios around this base case is produced using a Monte Carlo simulation and scenarios within that distribution are ranked using estimated relationships with industrywide historical loss data.
+A full distribution of economic scenarios around this base case is produced using a Monte Carlo simulation and scenarios within that distribution are ranked using estimated relationships with industry-wide historical loss data

-Four scenarios are derived from the distribution as averages of constituent modelled scenarios around the 15th, 75th and 95th percentiles of the distribution corresponding to an upside, a downside and a severe downside, respectively.
-The upside, the base case and the downside scenarios are weighted at 30% and the severe downside at 10%.
+Four scenarios are derived from the distribution and weighted into an upside, a downside and a severe downside, respectively.
 These four scenarios are then used as key assumptions in the determination of the ECL allowance.